-What I will do is highlight the new features that I find most useful when proofreading for those clients who want me to work directly in Word (independent fiction writers, PhD and Master’s students, businesses and some publishers).
+What I will do is highlight the new features that I find most useful when proofreading and copyediting for those clients who want me to work directly in Word.
 Readers who are specialist copy-editors or who have different client groups may well have different preferences.

 What is it?